 - Before starting Accutane medication, women should have two negative pregnancy tests

-- Accutane users should use effective birth control methods at least one month before and after Accutane treatment.
+- Accutane users should use effective birth control methods at least one month before and after their treatment due to the Accutane half-life timeline .

 What You Should Know Before Taking Accutane